rikedyp/documentation/release-notes/docs/interoperability.md

 ### Typing Glyphs

-Some APL glyphs are only available in the Unicode edition, and need to be replaced with Unicode hex values in the Classic edition.
+The Classic interpreter is not able to process glyphs that are not in `⎕AV`, and instead uses/displays system functions formatted as `⎕Uxxxx` values (where `xxxx` is the Hexadecimal code point).
 These are:

 |Glyph|Classic replacement|Description|
 |---|----|----------------------------------|